-To participate in the Medicaid Promoting Interoperability (PI) program, an EP would need to have submitted a registration for program year 2016 or earlier.
+To participate in the Medicaid Promoting Interoperability (PI) program, an EP would need to have submitted and been paid for a registration in program year 2016 or earlier.
 Program Year 2016 was the last year a provider could start their participation in the program.

 Medicaid PI Program participants are encouraged to continue to participate in this program to earn all available incentive payments.
 Up to six incentive payments are available with participation through program year 2021.